 During services, this is a man who claps the loudest.
 This is a man who always stands in the front, his arms raised, and will will shout Amen! and Thank you, Jesus!

 This is a man who -- I am sure -- has gotten sideways glances, even from fellow church-goers, because of his unbridled zeal.
 Can't he just tone it down?
 Let's keep this respectful.

 But no, he can't tone it down.
-His life has been changed, and he's not going to forget it.
+His life has been radically changed, and he's never going to forget it.
 He wants everyone to experience what he's discovered.

 When I accepted Christ at age fifteen, I was a pretty good kid.
-By most people's standards, I hadn't done too much wrong.
+I hadn't done too much wrong by most people's standards.
 I don't have a dramatic testimony of being lifted from the gutter by God's grace, yanked from a lifestyle of blatant sin or addiction.
 I've been following God for nineteen years.

 Still, do I have the same tenacity to boldly proclaim, I don't care what people think of me now?

 Because sometimes I do care.
 I work in academia, an environment where faith in Jesus is not the norm.
-I live in regular society, a society where following God can seem antiquated or closed-minded.
-I blog, and some of my readers might not agree.
+I live in regular society, a society where following God seems antiquated or closed-minded.
+I blog for readers, some of whom might not agree.